WinSuk/discord-youtube-notifier/README.md

 **Known issues:**
-- No notification when a livestream is started.
-I'm not sure if YouTube even has a way of doing this - I couldn't find anything.
-However:
-- When a livestream ends, the video of it gets pushed as a new upload, even though the video is unlisted.
-  * I'm not sure if this always happens, or if it's with a specific livestreaming setup as I haven't really tested it.
-- Keeping track of the last publish time with a file is probably not the best
+- Keeping track of the last publish time with a file is probably not the best, and should be changed eventually...